BigBossErndog/Amara-Framework-Deprecated/README.md

 I'm not personally a fan of game engine GUIs, so keeping it as a library framework is suitable for me right now.

 ## Features
  - Actors which can 'recite' Scripts, which can be started and stopped arbitrarily with multiple Scripts running parallel on the same Actor, chained together and more.
-Allows for great decoupling of code and their entities, and easy reuse of code.
+Allows for easy decoupling of code and their entities and reuse of code.
  - Data based, nearly every Entity can be converted to and from JSON data with configure() and toData().
  - All your typical stuff for game development, tilemaps,
  - Support for Tiled tilemaps in the JSON format.